RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

     sudo reboot
     ls RetroPie

+Take ownership of the RetroPie directory and sub-contents

+    sudo chown -R pi:pi RetroPie

 ### Option 2: Add to fstab

 If you're only storing ROMs on the server, then make the directory you want to mount to: